Caliope-SpeechProcessingLab/SpeechTester/README.md

    If you want to know more about how to create the labels, we recommend you to read the HTK manual chapter 6.

   #### e.
 Tracking of errors
-   In order to be able to track errors through the terminal, the variable “N_Cores” in the bash script driver_htk.sh must be set to 1, which centralize all simultions in one processing unit.
+   In order to be able to track errors through the terminal, the variable “N_Cores” in the bash script speechTester.sh must be set to 1, which centralize all simultions in one processing unit.
 Therefore, every instruction of the program is executed in a sequential manner instead of asynchronous.
 For the same purpose, the UPPER-CASE portion of the python code line in the main for loop, must be remove:
 ```
     python3 htk_Core$icore/htk_cross_val.py -c $icore -f ${folder_divided}$icore_folder -i $folder_in -o $folder_out -l ${labList[@]} -w   ${wordList[@]} -d ${dicItems[@]} > HTK_CORE$ICORE/LOGS/FOLDER_CORE$ICORE.LOG &
 ```